Productivity

 Continue reading »

-MCP Servers Worth Installing: A DevOps Team's Curated List
+MCP Servers Worth Installing: For Developers, Testers, and DevOps Teams

-The MCP (Model Context Protocol) ecosystem has exploded.
-There are now hundreds of servers covering everything from Notion to Neo4j.
+The MCP (Model Context Protocol) ecosystem now has over 14,000 servers.
 Most of them you do not need.
-Installing too many slows responses, adds debugging overhead, and inflates your context window with tool definitions that never get used.
-This guide applies a simple filter: only install a server if it saves your team more than five minutes per day.
-For a DevOps or platform engineering team, that bar eliminates most of the ecosystem and keeps a short, high-value list.
+Installing too many slows responses, inflates your context window with tool definitions that never get used, and turns debugging into a guessing game across a dozen integrations.
+This guide applies a simple filter: only install a server if it replaces a daily copy-paste workflow.
+It is organised by role — developers, QA testers, and DevOps/platform engineers — because the right stack is different for each.

 Continue reading »